Milo1885/Tease-AI/README.md

 # Changelog - Patch 52

+Added "Load New Slideshow When Finished" option to Slideshow Settings in General Settings tab.
+If this box is checked, Tease AI will load a new domme slideshow once it reaches the end of the current one through Tease or Timed progression.

 Lines with @FollowUpXX() should now display correctly

 Fixed bug where @ShowBoobsImage would return a butt image